40 people killed, dozens injured in bus crash in Senegal

 DAKAR, Senegal (AP) — At least 40 people were killed and dozens injured in a bus crash in central Senegal, the country’s president said Sunday.

-President Macky Sall said in a tweet that the accident happened in Gnivy village, in the Kaffrine region, at about 3:30 a.m.
+President Macky Sall tweeted that the collision happened in Gnivy village, in the Kaffrine region, at about 3:30 a.m.

 “I am deeply saddened by the tragic road accident today in Gniby causing 40 deaths and many serious injuries.
 I extend my heartfelt condolences to the families of the victims and wish a speedy recovery to the injured,” said Sall.